Skip to content

 Accessing application telemetry and reports via REST

-Application owners can also access their application telemetry reports via REST in order to enable or extend custom monitoring capabilities.
+Application owners can also access their application telemetry reports via REST in order to enable or extend existing monitoring capabilities.

 The following example illustrates how to query the telemetry API endpoints using administrative tokens: